-Our BeingMe Employee Resource Group is very active, with an established BeingShe group focused on female experience.
+beingshe Seeing her evolve Our BeingShe Employee Resource Group is very active, with a focus on female experience.

 We are extremely proud of our Women's Network, launched in our Harlesden factory and rolled out across many other sites.
 We recognised that one of the challenges facing our female colleagues' progression at work was lack of confidence in their talent and abilities.
 The network focuses on building confidence, growing/developing our female population through targeted upskilling, as well as offering a safe space to discuss female focused topics.